boedavida/EEG_DataScience_py/README.md

 # EEG_DataScience_py
-Jupyter notebook for data analysis of electroencephalograms in Python Python packages are Pandas, Numpy, Scipy, and Matplotlib
+Jupyter notebook for data analysis of electroencephalograms in Python.
+Python packages are Pandas, Numpy, Scipy, and Matplotlib.